NHS Graduate Management Training Scheme

 How is the scheme run?

-The scheme is hosted by the NHS Leadership Academy but delivered in partnership across the NHS system by the Academy, along with the East Midlands Leadership Academy development team, to provide an integrated holistic learning experience for the trainee.
+The scheme is hosted by the NHS Leadership Academy but delivered in partnership across the NHS system by the Academy, along with the East Midlands Leadership Academy team, to provide an integrated holistic learning experience for the trainee.

 Purpose of the scheme